A Catholic, coeducational institution offering liberal arts and professional programs for undergraduate and graduate students

 - Campus Ministry offers pastoral counseling, retreats, Bible study, interfaith networking, RCIA, and outreach to the needy on the local, national, and international levels.

-The Learning Commons, a 15,000-square-foot facility which opened in August 2014, houses academic support services -- the Writing and Resource Center, Career Development Center, Disability Services, Counseling and Wellness Center, Service Learning, and Student Success offices -- and University Advancement and Alumni Relations.
+The Learning Commons, a 15,000-square-foot facility which opened in August 2014, houses academic support services -- the Academic Support Center, Career Development Center, Disability Services, Counseling and Wellness Center, Service Learning, and Student Success offices -- and University Advancement and Alumni Relations.